activatedgeek/ml-reading-group/README.md

 ## Compilation

-All presentations are built in `LaTeX` with the Metropolis theme using the pipeline `pdflatex` -> `bibtex` -> `pdflatex` -> `pdflatex`.
+All presentations are built in `LaTeX Beamer` with the Metropolis theme.

-To build presentation, run
+For a beamer presentation file at `path/to/presentation.tex`, run

 ```
-$ make path/to/presentation.prez # where path/to/presentation.tex exists
+$ make path/to/presentation.pdf
 ```

-which should create a final PDF presentation at `path/to/presentation.pdf`.